sailthru/relay.mesos/README.md

 In short, Relay.Mesos runs Relay as a Mesos framework.
 By combining both of these tools, we can solve control loop problems that arise in distributed systems.
-An example problem Relay.Mesos might solve is to spin up queue consumers to maintain a stable queue size.
-You could also use Relay.Mesos to maintain a constant CPU usage on your mesos cluster.
+An example problem Relay.Mesos might solve is to spin up queue consumers to maintain or minimize a queue size.
+You could also use Relay.Mesos to set a target CPU usage over time for all instances of a particular task running on your mesos cluster.

 What is Relay?
 ----------